Justin1230123/COIT20252-e-portfolio/E-portfolio_2.md

 References:

+Nazaretsky, T., Gabbay, H. and Käser, T. (2026) Can students judge like experts?
+A large-scale study on the pedagogical quality of AI and human personalized formative feedback.
+Available online 18 December 2025.

 Renna, P. and Colonnese, C. (2025) A simulation-driven business process reengineering framework for teaching assignment optimization in higher education—A case study of the University of Basilicata.
 Applied Sciences, 15(5), 2756. https://doi.org/10.3390/app15052756